phelps-matthew/Studio-Physics-Labs/README.md

 # Quantitative Lab Notebooks
 ## Fundamentals of Physics I
 Series of self-contained notebooks designed for first sequence calc-based undergraduate physics labs.
-* Impleneted in ipython and Mathematica
+* Implemented in ipython and Mathematica
-* Interactive curve fitting
+* Contains:
+  + Self-guided tutorial on how to perform complete experiment
+  + Storage of measurement data as arrays
+  + Error analysis (linear regression, curve fitting, uncertainty propogation, etc.)
+  + Uses fit parameters to calculate meaningful physical quantities (e.g. friction coef., modulus of elasticity, etc)
+  + Fields for written responses (post-analysis question, summary, etc.)
 * Ten total labs, based on new experiments
 * Ten prelabs, to be completed remotely
-* Preprogrammed Capstone files for live measurement display
+* Pre-programmed Capstone files for live measurement display
 * Notebook serves as core teaching medium to be assigned, completed, and graded

 _Warning: The GitHub preview of ipython notebooks does not render embedded images appropriately.
 Open in Google Colabs for proper formatting._